snoopdave/rollarcus/README.md

 README.txt
 ===

-This is Rollarcus: my experimentatal fork of Apache Roller.
+This is Rollarcus: my experimentatal fork of [Apache Roller](https://github.com/apache/roller).

-This branch __jaxrs_not_struts__ adds a REST API to Roller, authentication by Shiro and REST API testing via Arquillian and Embedded Tomcat.
+This branch of Rollarcus __jaxrs_not_struts__ adds a REST API to Roller, authentication by Shiro and REST API testing via Arquillian and Embedded Tomcat.

-This file exists at the top-level of the Roller source tree.

-Roller is made up of the following Maven projects:

-roller-project:         Top level project
-* app:                    Roller Weblogger webapp, JSP pages, Velocity templates
-* assembly-release:       Used to create official distributions of Roller
-* docs:                   Roller documentation in ODT (OpenOffice/LibreOffice) format
-* it-selenium             Integrated browser tests for Roller using Selenium

-To pull the latest trunk sources you need a Subversion client:

-svn co https://svn.apache.org/repos/asf/roller/trunk roller_trunk

-Building this version of Roller requires Apache Maven 3.0.5.
-How to build Roller: https://cwiki.apache.org/confluence/x/EM4 To build and run Roller on Eclipse: https://cwiki.apache.org/confluence/x/EM4

-How to build the source
+Status
 ---

-The normal Roller build creates a product generically suitable for use several application containers, however see the Roller Install guide for application server specific configuration information.

-After pulling the source tree and changing directory to its top level, as indicated above, the following command will build and run all unit tests:
+Currently, there is one end-point called /weblogs that is protected by HTTP Basic Authentication.
+There is also one JUnit test that tests the end-point.
+The test runs as a Failsafe Integration test.
+To run the test you need:

+* Tomcat 7 installed on your system
+* CATALINA_HOME environment variable set to point to Tomcat directory
+* Derby client, mail and activation jars in $CATALINA_HOME/lib

+The test will be run when you run a normal build like this:

-   mvn clean install
+    mvn install

-After doing that, you should find the newly built Roller webapp, suitable for use in app/target/roller.

-To build Roller, subsequently run "mvn clean install" from the assembly-release folder.
-After that, you'll find Roller distribution files in assembly-release/target.

-NOTES
+If you want to run only the REST test and nothing else then use this voodoo:

+    mvn verify -Dit.test=org.apache.roller.weblogger.rest.WeblogsEndpointIT -Dtest=foo -DfailIfNoTests=false

+That's all
 ---

-Building other versions of Roller

-If you wish to pull a branch other than the trunk, replace the word "trunk" in both lines above with the appropriate branch name.
-Note that versions of Roller before 5.0 have an Ant-based build.
-In general, you should be able to follow instructions accompanying the sources that you pull in order to build that version.
+Want to contribute?
+Shoot me a PR.